Traditional Bedroom Design: Master Interpretations

 Relaxed Traditional Bedroom

 Bunny Williams is often referred to as the doyenne of New York interior design, and the decorating Grande Dame.
 She knows the classics.
 Restraint and appropriateness are hallmarks of the designer’s style.
 Bunny is known for creating informally elegant town-and-country interiors, mixing antiques, 20th-century design, and contemporary art.
 She can expertly execute a range of styles, but gravitates toward a refined, welcoming English sensibility, with fresh, modern finishes.
 The relaxed traditionalist’s attractive designs are always correct, never fussy and supremely comfortable. bunnywilliams.com

 This master bedroom comes from the designer’s weekend residence, a 19th-century Federal-style house located in Falls Village, Connecticut which she transformed into a stunning retreat.
 She has spent 30 years evolving the home with renovations, decorations, the addition of multiple gardens, and the transformation of a barn into a conservatory.
-It is a very personal home, filled with collections of her favorite things.
+Bunny filled the home with collections of her favorite things.
 The designer says waking up in her pale turquoise bedroom is heaven.
 Her husband, an antique dealer, designed the bed and built it in his shop.
 The limestone-topped bedside table is from Bunny Williams Home.
 The painted English chest came from an auction.
 A carved French antique mirror hangs above it.
 There are plenty of gold accents as Bunny believes every room should have some gold in it.
 Photography by Tony Vu

 Restrained Traditional Bedroom